-CP2 Align the workforce plan to the Reshaping Services strategy

-ensuring staff have the

-necessary skills and training to

-adapt to the changes in how

-services are planned and

-delivered (2017/18).
+CP2 Align the workforce plan to the Reshaping Services strategy ensuring staff have the necessary skills and training to Review and strengthen the performance management and support arrangements in relation to sickness absence within the service. adapt to the changes in how services are planned and delivered (2017/18).
+Deliver our key workforce development priorities for the coming year as outlined in Appendix B.